 - Prescribing medication to help patients quit smoking, as well as offering ongoing monitoring and support

-The College offers optional training for pharmacists to ensure they have the knowledge and confidence to safely administer vaccines to young children.
+Additional training opportunities are available to pharmacists to ensure they have the knowledge and confidence to safely administer vaccines to young children.

 It is important to note that not all pharmacies will offer all of these healthcare services.
 Speak to your pharmacist to find out more about the services they provide, and to find out if they are right for you.